-- 40 Resources freed-up by short-term (one to two year) reductions in volumes will be redeployed within the organisation to either relieve operational pressures in other areas or to deliver specific improvement projects. - 41 This approach is critical to long term effectiveness as it ensures that the SPSO is able to retain vital skills and experience.
-It is essential as it takes many months for new staff to be fully effective, and over it time reduces avoidable expenditure on recruitment and induction. - 42 If volumes show a sustained reduction, the SPSO will liaise directly with the SPCB about resources.
+- 40. Short-term (one to two year) reductions in volume driven resources will be redeployed within the organisation to either relieve operational pressures in other areas to deliver specific improvement projects. - 41.
+This approach is critical to long term effectiveness as it ensures that the SPSO is able to retain vital skills and experience.
+It is essential as takes many months for new staff to be fully effective, and over time reduces avoidable expenditure on recruitment and induction. - 42.
+If volume driven resources show a sustained reduction, the SPSO will liaise directly with the SPCB about resources.